vuesion/docs/en/v4/guide/clean-up.md

 ## Verification

-Now you have a clean app and you can start creating your own application.
+Now you have a clean code-base, and you can start creating your product.

 You should still see the Vuesion home page if you open up [http://localhost:3000](http://localhost:3000).
-But other routes should redirect to the `/not-found` page.
+But other routes should redirect to the `404` page.

 ::: tip Does it still work?
 To verify that your changes did not break something, run `npm test`.